makaronma/babel-plugin-twrnc-extract/README.md

 ## Use

-You should have a "tw.ts" or "tw.js" file.
+You should have a `tw.ts` or `tw.js` file.
 See the documentation for example. <https://github.com/jaredh159/tailwind-react-native-classnames#customization>

 ```js
 // lib/utils/tailwind.ts